medvekoma/cassandra-homework/README.md

 # Cassandra Homework

 ## Context
 We are developing the backend of an invoicing system.
-The system can receive two types pf messages:
+The system can receive two types of messages:

 1. HEADER [invoice_id, invoice_date, invoice_address]
 1. DETAIL [invoice_id, line_id, article_name, article_price]